QuantEcon/quantecon-book-theme/docs/index.md

 ## Get started

-To get started with `sphinx-book-theme`, first install it with `pip`:
+To get started with `quantecon-book-theme`, first install it with `pip`:

 ```
-pip install sphinx-book-theme
+pip install quantecon-book-theme
 ```

 then, activate the theme in your Sphinx configuration (`conf.py`):